The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 Sometimes the narcissist just likes to temporarily go back to the comfort of old supply so that they can take their mask off for a minute, but still be able to get attention and validation.
 And since they’re completely entitled, they don’t see why you wouldn’t let them back in for a little more use and abuse.

-My ex husband used to do this all the time in the early days after the separation.
+My ex-husband used to do this all the time in the early days after the separation.
 He’d come over to pick up the kids and slip back into all of the old habits of the relationship, hooking me in with the sense of familiarity.
-Once I realised that the still had no respect for me, still threatened and blamed me, plus still got me caught up in word salads and gaslighting, it was finally game over at my end.
+Once I realised that he still had no respect for me, still threatened and blamed me, plus still got me caught up in word salads and gaslighting, it was finally game over for me.

 To Devalue Your Existence

-After the months, years, maybe even decades of giving everything you had to the narcissist, they have walked off into the sunset without so much as a backwards glance.
-That alone is a very harsh, silent way of saying, “you’re worthless to me and you deserve nothing.”
+After months, years, maybe even decades of giving everything you had to the narcissist, they have walked off into the sunset without so much as a backward glance.
+That alone is a very harsh, silent way of saying, “You’re worthless to me and you deserve nothing.”

 Should You Give the Narcissist Closure?